stream-utils/raw-body/README.md

 #### stream.not.readable

-This error will occur when the given stream is not readable, or, for a web stream, when it is already locked to another reader.
+This error will occur when the given stream is not readable, or, for a web stream, when it is already locked to another reader, already read, or cancelled.

 ## Examples